fastify/fastify-swagger/README.md

 #### Hide a route
 Sometimes you may need to hide a certain route from the documentation, just pass `{ hide: true }` to the schema object inside the route declaration.

+#### Security
+Global security definitions and route level security provide documentation only.
+It does not implement authentication nor route security for you.
+Once your authentication is implemented, along with your defined security, users will be able to successfully authenticate and interact with your API using the user interfaces of the documentation.

 ## Acknowledgements

 This project is kindly sponsored by: